turingschool/curriculum/source/projects/contact_manager.markdown

 Let's make a similar set of changes to `app/views/companies/show.html.erb`...

-* Change the `title` line so it uses the name of the company
+* Create a heading line to use the name of the company
 * Remove the paragraph with the company name
-* String the phone numbers paragraph down so it just renders the partial
+* Make sure the phone numbers just renders the partial (not wrapped in a paragraph etc.)
 * Do the same for the email addresses
 * Change the actions so they're inside `li` tags inside a `ul` with the class name `"actions"`
 * Wrap the whole view in a div with class name `"company"`